gogovan/flutter-label-printer/README.md

 - Android: Android 7.0+
 - iOS:

-# Supported Printers
+# Supported Printers, OS and connections

 - Hanin (HPRT) CPCL Printers
+  - Android and iOS are supported
+  - Bluetooth connection only
   - HM-A300L is tested
 - Hanin (HPRT) TSPL Printers
+  - Android and iOS are supported
+  - Bluetooth or USB connection
+    - USB connection is only supported on Android
   - N41BT is tested
 - A special "printer" that print to an image instead of a hardware printer.
+  - Android and iOS are supported
+  - No connection needed
-Useful for:
+  - Useful for:
     - Send the image to printer instead of using printer commands for consistency and working around missing printer features.
     - Print to an image for preliminary testing and verification during development.